deantiquate/WIP/yorkulibraries/yudl_documentation/scanning_metadata_workflows.md

 # OBJECT MODS
 #### This is a manual to assist people in entering descriptive metadata into YUDL using the generic Object MODS form.
 ## Digitization workflows
-_point to seperate docs for sound recordings/video/slides/illustrations/maps??_
+_place holder to point to seperate docs for sound recordings/video/slides/illustrations/maps??_
 ## Titles
 ### Proper Title
 ### Proper Title Sub Title